 A modern 2x drive chain designed with gravel riding in mind is probably going to win out here.
 Shimano’s GRX 2x chainset is offered in two options, including a 48/31t combination, providing a huge 17t range on the front.
 Match this with an 11-speed 11-34t cassette and you have an expansive range that a 1x set-up can’t quite match.

 But that’s not to say that a 1x doesn’t still offer an impressive range.
-A typical set up using a dedicated SRAM 1x groupset will see you riding a 40, 42 or 44t chainring with an 11-speed 10-42t or 11-42t cassette.
+A typical set up using a dedicated SRAM 1x groupset will see you riding a 38, 40, 42 or 44t chainring with an 11-speed 10-42t or 11-42t cassette.
 Switch to AXS and this becomes 12 gears, with the aforementioned 10-44t cassette and option if you're using the XPLR rear mech.

 A comparable set-up is also available with Shimano GRX.
 The wide range cassette provides a low gear that will get you up the steep stuff while still offering a high gear that will allow you to get plenty of speed up before you spin-out.

 The recent advent of “mullet” builds (business at the front, party at the back) which sees 10-50t mountain bike cassettes and rear derailleurs paired with drop-bar road shifters has seen 1x ranges pushed even further.

 Perhaps the biggest difference between the two options is found in the gaps between the gears - also referred to as jumps or steps.